kwkou/815/includes/intro-to-azure.md

 ###Caching###

-Accessing data stored in any of Azure's data management services-SQL Database, Tables, or Blobs-is quite fast.
+Accessing data stored in any of Azure's data management services-SQL数据库, Tables, or Blobs-is quite fast.
 Yet accessing data stored in memory is even faster.
 Because of this, keeping an in-memory copy of frequently accessed data can improve application performance.
 You can use Azure's in-memory Caching to do this.

 A Cloud Services application can store data in this cache, then retrieve it directly without needing to access persistent storage.
 As Figure 6 shows, the cache can be maintained inside your application's VMs or be provided by VMs dedicated solely to caching.
 In either case, the cache can be distributed, with the data it contains spread across multiple VMs in an Azure datacenter.